-It seems as though everyone has a camera in their pocket these days, doesn’t it?
+Everyone has a camera in their pocket these days, don’t they?
 It’s good to know that we can capture the moments that mean the most to us.
 But very few of us think about or even know our rights or limitations in being able to do so.

 I didn’t either, until I was approached by a store manager for trying to take a picture of my daughter and her friend in front of a notable store’s pink polka dot display in the middle of the mall.
 The manager was nice but explained that their store carries a very strict “no photography” rule and that I would not be allowed to post the photo that I took anywhere online.